QuackShot

 QuackShot Starring Donald Duck, known in Japan as (Note: The game's Japanese title screen, box art, and instruction manual feature the English QuackShot title; the former as QuackShot: The Treasure of King Garuzia (QuackShot グルジア王の秘宝, QuackShot Gurujia-ō no Hihō) and the latter two separately from the full title.
 However, the game is commonly cited by Japanese third-party sources with the I Love Donald Duck wording of the title.) is a 1991 platform game developed and published by Sega for the Sega Genesis.
-The player controls Donald Duck as he, alongside his three nephews, Huey, Dewey, and Louie, attempt to track down a lost artifact which was treasured by King Garuzia.
+The player controls Donald Duck as he, alongside his three nephews Huey, Dewey and Louie, tries to track down a lost artifact treasured by King Garuzia.
 The game was influenced by the Indiana Jones film series.

 QuackShot was released with a positive response from video game publications.
-The game was universally lauded for its graphics, with magazines like Sega Pro describing them as "some of the best graphics around", and the game was also praised for its music and puzzles.
-However, the game was criticized for its overall difficulty and the controls in certain situations.
+The game was universally lauded for its graphics, with magazines like Sega Pro describing them as "some of the best graphics around".
+It was also praised for its music and puzzles.
+Conversely, the game was criticized for its overall difficulty and controls in certain situations.
 Retrospectively, QuackShot was also criticized for its lack of speech samples by IGN.

 Gameplay

 Donald traverses platforms in a level modeled after Mexico.
 The player's health is signified by the number of hearts in the lower-left corner.

 The player, as Donald, ventures through a variety of side-scrolling levels.
 Generally, each level is divided into an overland part and a dungeon, such as the Maharajah's palace or the temple in which the Great Duck Treasure resides.
 Although the player may choose any order to play the overland sections, various obstacles prevent the player from entering the dungeons outside a specific order.
-In addition to this, some levels provide the player with vital clues which solve puzzles needed to progress in later sections.
-Once Donald has completed the overland section of an area, he may leave by calling his nephews' biplane, and will return to the dungeon entrance of that area if the player chooses to return.
+In addition, some levels provide the player vital clues that solve puzzles needed to progress in later sections.
+Once Donald has completed the overland section of an area, he may leave by calling his nephews' biplane and will return to the dungeon entrance of that area if the player chooses to return.

 Donald is armed with a special gun that can shoot plungers, popcorn or bubble gum.
 Donald has unlimited plungers which can temporarily stun enemies (though bosses can still be damaged with plungers), and can collect popcorn and gum along the way or get the latter from Gyro Gearloose.
 Later in the game, the plunger is upgraded to act as a temporary platform to climb walls with and, when stuck to a passing bird, allows Donald to traverse longer distances.
-In the overland sections of Duckburg, India, and Egypt, Donald can also pick up spicy jalapeños which increase his temper, eventually temporarily activating a "quack attack" mode that allows him to become invincible, automatically run forward and knock out enemies in his path.
+In the overland sections of Duckburg, India, and Egypt, Donald can also pick up chilli peppers which increase his temper, eventually temporarily activating a "quack attack" mode that allows him to become invincible, automatically run forward and knock out enemies in his path.